Program: American Studies (BA)

 External organization/person analyzed data (e.g., external organization administered and scored the nursing licensing exam)

-- Approximately 20% of students enrolled in AMST 481 in Spring 2015 struggled to complete a successful capstone project.
-Based on this data, we continue to revise assignments and approaches within our core major sequence (AMST 381/382 and AMST 480/481) to focus more attention on foundational skill building across the core.
+- 10% students enrolled in AMST 484 during the assessment period struggled to complete a successful capstone project.
+Based on this data, we continue to revise assignments and approaches within our core major sequence (AMST 383 and AMST 483/484) to focus more attention on foundational skill building across the core.

-- Students on the whole feel well served by the major and reflect positively on the success of AMST courses in meeting departmental SLOs.
+- According to our exit poll survey results, students on the whole feel well served by the major and reflect positively on the success of AMST courses in meeting departmental SLOs.

 Course changes (course content, pedagogy, courses offered, new course, pre-requisites, requirements)